mjmillerlab/Biol4983/README.md

 PBS Documentary: Spillover – Zika, Ebola & Beyond
 https://www.youtube.com/watch?v=0dA-Ls9Iw24

-### Week 2 (August 28): A global perspective on emerging disease
+### Week 2: A global perspective on emerging disease
 Please read these four papers.
 They are in chronological order, so reading them in this order will give you a sense of the philosophical/theoretical development of the field.
 These papers will give you a broad overview of the major themes that we will be discussing during the semester.

 *Principle Readings:*
 1. Daszak, P., A. A. Cunningham, and A. D. Hyatt.
 2000.
 Emerging infectious diseases of wildlife--threats to biodiversity and human health.
-Science 287:443–449.
+Science 287:443–449.[PDF](~/Biol4983/Daszak2000.pdf)
 2. Jones, K. E., N. G. Patel, M. A. Levy, A. Storeygard, D. Balk, J. L. Gittleman, and P. Daszak.
 2008.
 Global trends in emerging infectious diseases.
 Nature 451:990–993.
 3. Kilpatrick, A. M., and S. E. Randolph.
 2012.
 Drivers, dynamics, and control of emerging vector-borne zoonotic diseases.
 Lancet 380:1946–1955.
 4. Morse, S. S., J. A. K. Mazet, M. Woolhouse, C. R. Parrish, D. Carroll, W. B. Karesh, C. Zambrana-Torrelio, W. I. Lipkin, and P. Daszak.
 2012.
 Prediction and prevention of the next pandemic zoonosis.
 Lancet 380:1956–1965.